Professional Master of Industrial Relations

 4. How do I apply?

-A. Applications for the PMIR should be completed online, through the Queen’s School of Graduate Studies at the following link: https://eservices.queensu.ca/apps/sgsapp/.
+Applications for the PMIR should be completed online, through the Queen’s School of Graduate Studies at the following link: https://eservices.queensu.ca/apps/sgsapp/ .

-5. Are what are the requirements for applying to the program?
+5. Are what are the eligibility requirements for the program?

-A. PMIR students pay on a “per course” fee basis.
-Currently set at $2313.48 course (domestic).
-With eleven courses, the current program fee is approximately $25, 500.
-Please note that fee increases may apply each year.
-It is always best to confirm the current Graduate & Professional Program Fees through the University Registrar’s website at: http://www.queensu.ca/registrar/financials/tuition-fees
+PMIR students pay on a “per course” fee basis.
+The current Graduate & Professional Program Fees are available at the University Registrar’s website at: http://www.queensu.ca/registrar/financials/tuition-fees

 7. I have been away from academic study for some time.
 Is it acceptable to have both letters of reference come from professional sources?

-A. While the preference is that all applicants have one professional and one academic reference, we also recognize that some applicants are not able to provide academic references Professional references will be accepted, when an applicant is unable to obtain academic references.
+While the preference is that all applicants have one professional and one academic reference, we also recognize that some applicants are not able to provide academic references Professional references will be accepted, when an applicant is unable to obtain academic references.
+It is important to note that references must come from a direct supervisor, in either case.
+Personal or co-worker references are not acceptable.

-8. I have a three-year degree.
+8. I don’t have a 4 year honours degree.
 Can I still apply?

-A. The normal minimum academic qualification for admission to the PMIR program is a four-year bachelor’s degree with upper second-class standing (B+), or equivalent, from a recognized university.
-Where an applicant has a three-year degree and superior academic achievement, the case can sometimes be made that his/her work experience be viewed as the equivalent of the fourth year of university.
-Admission to the program is based on an applicant’s academic background, prior work experience, and references
+The normal minimum academic qualification for admission to the PMIR program is a four-year bachelor’s degree with upper second-class standing (B+), or equivalent, from a recognized university.
+In some cases, an applicant may not meet the standard requirements.
+The Admissions Committee will consider a strong candidate whose combined background of education and work experience would be considered as equivalent to the criteria.
+For example, where an applicant has a three-year degree and superior academic achievement, the case can sometimes be made that his/her work experience or other post graduate certification be viewed as the equivalent of the fourth year of university.
+Please note the program will not vet application required documentation prior to submission of an application.
+Admission to the program is based on an applicant’s academic background, prior work experience, and references.

 9. I am an international student.
 Can I apply to this program?